New to the database?

 - well_01A (the position of the sample in the plate in this format 01A)

-- tissue_id (the identifier of the origin material. in order of most desirable identifier to least desirable identifier that can be used here: tissue sample name, plant name, plot name, accession name.)
+- tissue_id (the identifier of the origin material. in order of most desirable identifier to least desirable identifier that can be used here: tissue sample name, plant name, plot name, accession name. this can also say 'BLANK' to indicate a blank well.)

 - dna_person (the name of the person who plated the individual sample. can be any name.)